May 8, 2024

 But — there are also some strong ways to make progress with your security in the cloud strategy.
 It doesn’t always have to be a losing game.
 We’ll start with a look at how an agent-based approach can assist with your cloud strategy.

-Start with Zero Trust
+Enforce Zero Trust

 The first use of the term “Zero Trust” specific to cybersecurity started in 2010 by analyst Jogn Kindervag of Forrester Research — in his words, “never trust, always verify.”
 This philosophy is simple and powerful.
 In a cloud environment, you should assume that every access is a potential threat and that there is or will be a breach in progress.
 For some organizations, such as government organizations, Zero Trust isn’t just a “nice to have,” it’s mandatory.